Arom1a/notebooks/Biology/Natural Selection.md

     Analogous structures show that similar selective pressures can produce similar adaptations
 5. Biochemical / Metabolic evidence

-Analogous structures: share a similar function Homologous structures: share a similar embryonic structure Vestigial structures: have most of their original function Convergent structures: share similar function but can not be attributed to a common ancestor
+Homologous structures: share a similar embryonic structure and share a common ancestor but have completely different functions (due to divergent evolution)
+Analogous structures: share a similar function but not necessarily in structure and do not derive from a common ancestral feature (due to convergent evolution)
+Vestigial structures: have lost most of their original function

 ## 4 Mechanisms of Evolution
 Mutation